hongshanx/fortitude/README.md

   "prompt": "Hello, how are you?",
   "maxTokens": 100,
   "temperature": 0.7,
-  "provider": "openai" // Optional, can be inferred from model }
+  "provider": "openai" // Optional, can be inferred from model (openai, deepseek, or litellm) }
 ```